Tactile Modality Fusion for Vision-Language-Action Models: Abstract

 \section{Abstract}

 \begin{sloppypar} We propose \method{}, a lightweight modality-fusion approach that integrates visual-tactile signals into vision-language-action (VLA) models.
-While recent advances in VLA models have introduced robot policies that are both generalizable and semantically grounded, these models mainly rely on vision-based perception.
+While advances in VLAs have introduced robot policies that are both generalizable and semantically grounded, these models mainly rely on vision-based perception.
 Vision alone, however, cannot capture the complex interaction dynamics that occur during contact-rich manipulation, including contact forces, surface friction, compliance, and shear.
-While recent attempts to integrate tactile signals into VLA models often increase complexity through token concatenation or large-scale pretraining, the heavy computational demands of behavioural models necessitate more lightweight fusion strategies.
+While recent attempts to integrate tactile signals into VLA models often increase complexity through token concatenation or large-scale pretraining, the heavy computational demands of behaviour models necessitate lightweight fusion strategies.
 To address these challenges, \method{} outlines a post-training finetuning approach that conditions intermediate visual features on pretrained tactile representations using feature-wise linear modulation (FiLM).
-Experimental results on insertion tasks demonstrate consistent improvements in success rate, direct insertion performance, completion time, and force stability across both in-distribution and out-of-distribution tasks.
-Together, these results support our method as an effective approach to integrating tactile signals into VLA models, improving contact-rich manipulation behaviours. \end{sloppypar}
+Experimental results on insertion and drawer opening tasks demonstrate consistent improvements in success rate, direct task performance, completion time, and force stability across both in-distribution and out-of-distribution tasks.
+Together, these results support our method as an effective approach to integrating tactile signals into VLA models, improving contact-rich manipulation behaviours. \textbf{Project page: }\url{https://charliem7.github.io/projects/TacFilm/} \end{sloppypar}